-Fig. 15 shows the distributions of velocity shifts between various emission lines.
+Fig. 16 shows the distributions of velocity shifts between various emission lines.
 Recall that the velocity of the broad lines is measured from the peak of the multiple-Gaussian fit.
-The left panel of Fig. 15 shows the distributions of velocity shifts between the broad Balmer lines and the narrow lines.
+The left panel of Fig. 16 shows the distributions of velocity shifts between the broad Balmer lines and the narrow lines.
 The means of these distributions are consistent with zero, hence there is no offset in the mean between the broad and narrow Balmer lines (cf., Bonning et al. 2007).
-We note that if we did not account for the blue wings of the narrow $[O{III}] \lambda \lambda 4959,5007$ lines during spectral fitting, there would be a net redshift of the order of $\sim 100 \; \rm km \, s^{-1}$ between the broad H $\beta$ line and [O III], which is inconsistent with the results for H $\alpha$ versus [SII].
-The right panel of Fig. 15 shows the velocity offsets between MgII and [OIII] and between CIV and MgII.
-The MgII line shows no mean offset from [OIII], while the CIV line shows a systematic blueshift of $\sim 600 \, \mathrm{km \, s^{-1}}$ with respect to MgII (e.g., Gaskell 1982; Tytler & Fan 1992; Richards et al. 2002b).
+We note that if we did not account for the blue wings of the narrow $[O{III}] \lambda \lambda 4959,5007$ lines during spectral fitting, there would be a net redshift of the order of $\sim 100 \; \rm km \, s^{-1}$ between the broad H β line and [O III], which is inconsistent with the results for H α versus [SII].
+The right panel of Fig. 16 shows the velocity offsets between MgII and [OIII] and between CIV and MgII.
+The MgII line shows no mean offset from [OIII], while the CIV line shows a systematic blueshift of $\sim 600 \, \mathrm{km \, s^{-1}}$ with respect to MgII (e.g., Gaskell 1982; Tytler & Fan 1992; Richards et al. 2002b); see Richards et al. (2010) for further discussion.

-It is interesting to note that for the broad $H\alpha/H\beta$ versus the narrow lines, many of the objects in the wings of the velocity offset distributions are either strong disk-emitters (e.g., Chen et al. 1989; Eracleous & Halpern 1994; Strateva et al. 2003), or have the broad component systematically offset from the narrow line center; in other cases the apparent large shifts were caused by poor fits to noisy spectra.
+It is interesting to note that many of the objects in the wings of the velocity offset distributions of the broad Balmer lines vs the narrow lines are either strong disk-emitters (e.g., Chen et al. 1989; Eracleous & Halpern 1994; Strateva et al. 2003), or have the broad component systematically offset from the narrow line center; in other cases the apparent large shifts were caused by poor fits to noisy spectra.